fcracker79/accrocchio/README.rst

 2. We intentionally left out Python versions before 3.5, as we think they are a complete accrocchio.
-3. We intentionally did not pass the accrocchio to the 'on\_accrocchio' observer function, as you should treat all the accrocchios the same way
+3. We intentionally did not pass the accrocchio to the 'on\_accrocchio' observer function, as you should treat all the accrocchioes the same way
+4. The plural for accrocchio is accrocchioes
+5. If you are using this library, you are deliberately brutalizing The Zen of Python; thus it has been replaced with a more appropriate one

 .. |build status| image:: https://img.shields.io/travis/fcracker79/accrocchio/master.svg?style=flat-square
    :target: https://travis-ci.org/fcracker79/accrocchio